fossasia/phimpme-android/README.md

 1. MapsActivity currently implements the OnMapReadyCallback interface and extends FragmentActivity.

-2. The class overrides FragmentActivity�s onCreate() method.
-It also override OnMapReadyCallback�s onMapReady() method.
+2. The class overrides FragmentActivity’s onCreate() method.
+It also override OnMapReadyCallback’s onMapReady() method.
 This method is called when the map is ready to be used.
 The code declared in this method creates a marker with coordinates near Sydney, Australia and adds the marker to the map.

 3. To use any of the Google Maps APIs, you need to create an API key and enable any required APIs from the developer console.